zachjjohns/emojional-starter/README.md

 **Iteration 2:** Level Up

 As a user, it may be a little confusing if you get the sme response twice in a row (you may wonder, did that "work"?).
 Write your code in a way that doesn't allow a user to get a "random" answer two times a row.
+You may have noticed that the "example" site linked above does not have this functionality.

 ### Possible Responses